jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

    For example, alter the text in a `console.log()` message.
    We suggest changing the server's message to `Hello, world` instead of `This is ... endpoint!`.
-   While you're making that change, consider renaming some objects and see what code needs to be updated.
-   Perhaps `RouteHandler` could be renamed to `HelloRouteHandler`?
-   Perhaps `route_pattern` could be renamed to `hello_route_pattern` (Spoiler!
-We may have more routes later).

 2. Rebuild the extension with `jlpm build`.